Nate Lowe Preview, Player Props: Rangers vs. Diamondbacks

 Nate Lowe At The Plate

-- In 46 games this year (37.4%), Lowe has picked up an RBI, and in 16 of those games (13.0%) he had two or more.
-He has also driven in three or more of his team's runs in three contests.
+- Lowe has had at least one RBI in 37.9% of his games this season (47 of 124), with more than one RBI 17 times (13.7%).
+He has also been responsible for three or more of his team's runs in three contests.

+- He has scored in 56 of 124 games this season, and more than once 16 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.